 Scholarships and fellowships are automatically accepted for you.
-Students who plan to attend in 2018-2019 can accept federal loans now, while students attending in 2019-2020 are unable to accept their loans until late July 2019.
+As of July 15th, students may begin accepting their federal aid offer for the upcoming academic year.
 Federal Work-Study funds cannot be accepted until you find a position via the TC HR page.
 Graduate assistantships are not usually awarded automatically, but you can browse the TC HR page to see available openings.
-Detailed directions on how to accept your aid can be found our Accept Your Aid page.
+Detailed directions on how to accept your aid can be found on our Accept Your Aid page.

 You will need to complete a Federal Loan Exit Counseling requirement if:

 The Loan Exit Counseling session will provide you with information about repayment plans and what could happen if you do not repay your loans.
 If you are a doctoral student who is earning your master’s degree along the way, you will need to complete Exit Counseling when you finish your master’s degree even though you are not leaving TC.
-The Unsubsidized and PLUS Loan Exit Counselings are available at www.studentloans.gov.
-To complete TEACH Grant Exit Counseling, please visit www.nslds.ed.gov.
+The Unsubsidized, PLUS Loan, and TEACH Grant Exit Counselings are available at studentaid.gov.

 Because every student is given a standard package based on an assumed half-time (billable) enrollment, you may be entitled to additional aid based on your enrollment if you are a three-quarter time student or a full-time student.
 To update your enrollment with us, complete a Repackaging Form so that we can make the appropriate changes to your record.
 A repackaging request generally will cause changes in your Cost of Attendance and will make most students eligible for additional Federal Direct Graduate PLUS loan funds.